pyg-team/pytorch_geometric/docs/source/tutorial/heterogeneous.rst

     data = T.AddSelfLoops()(data)
     data = T.NormalizeFeatures()(data)

-Here, :meth:`~torch_geometric.transforms.ToUndirected` transforms a directed graph into (the PyG representation of) an undirected graph, by adding reverse edges for all edges in the graph.
+Here, :meth:`~torch_geometric.transforms.ToUndirected` transforms a directed graph into (the :pyg:`PyG` representation of) an undirected graph, by adding reverse edges for all edges in the graph.
 Thus, future message passing is performed in both direction of all edges.
 The function may add reverse edge types to the heterogeneous graph, if necessary.